Salvation By Works?

 a) Salvation is free!
 You don’t have to do anything.
 It is free; it is a gift from Jesus Christ.

-This message is partly true, but this will keep you from doing your part.
-Notice, this message only points to the truth of process number one.
+This message is partly true, but this directive will keep you from doing your part.
+Notice, this message only points to the truth of process in #1.
 That is, Jesus established a perfect order for us to follow.
-But it hides the fact of process number two, which is the action on our part to follow Jesus and do as he commands.
+But it hides the fact of process #2, which is the action on our part to follow Jesus and do as he commands – this action confirms our faith in Jesus.

-Just imagine if Jesus established principle #1, but no one in this entire world follows him; no action, would the result of life everlasting be given to us?
-If Satan had established his order in Eden, and Adam and Eve did not follow him, would we be in this predicament?
+Just imagine if Jesus established principle #1, but no one in this entire world follows him!
+No action!
+Would the result of life everlasting be given to us?
+No!
+If Satan had established his order in Eden, and Adam and Eve did not follow him, would we be in this predicament of dying?
+No!
 Therefore, the “You don’t have to do anything” message is a subtle lie to annul the plan of salvation.

 Do as the Bible suggested in Philippians 2:12 “Wherefore, my beloved, as ye have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling.”
+This statement is highlighting step #2 only.
+He is not referring to step #1.
 Now, since Satan’s message has flaws, he and his deceivers moved to the next subtle one, and it is this:

 b) Salvation is free!
 All you have to do is believe in Jesus Christ.
 You only need to believe, and you will be saved.

-This message again is partly true, but it only points to the first principle.
-To believe and do nothing about your belief is a false message.
-The Bible recorded in James 2:19 “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
-So if the devils also believe, does that mean that they are saved?
+This message again is partly true, but it only points to #1 principle.
+To only believe and do nothing (no action to confirm your belief) is a false message.
+The Bible recorded this in James 2:19 (KJV) “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
+So if the devils also believe in #1 principle – which is factual, does that mean that they are saved?
 Believing alone will not bring forth the result of the salvation plan.

 The mathematical formula and logic for Salvation would look like this: